 How reliable is it?

 Kia has an excellent reputation for reliability, having been named the third manufacturer overall in JD Power's 2018 Vehicle Dependability Study.
 It was first in 2017, so has maintained a very good record of late.
 As standard, all Kia models come with an industry-leading factory-backed seven-year (or 100,000-mile) warranty, so even picking up a low-mileage used model should keep you covered.

 How safe is it?

-The latest Kia Ceed hadn't been crash tested by safety organisation Euro NCAP at the time of writing, but we'd be surprised if it doesn't score the maximum five stars.
 It features seven airbags as standard, along with a host of driver assistance systems to help mitigate the risk of a collision.
 Additionally, the new body shell is stiffer than before, which should further aid passenger protection in the event of an impact.
 Other standard safety items include High Beam Assist, Driver Attention Warning, and Lane Keeping Assist with Forward Collision Avoidance Assist.
 This scans the area in front of the car and can detect pedestrians, warning the driver when it senses a risk.

 Buyers can specify an upgraded Lane Following Assist.
 This advanced cruise control tracks the vehicle in front with radar sensors while keeping the car within its lane.
 At speeds up to 80mph, it can speed up, slow down and control steering depending on the traffic in front.